-Puretech Baby Video Baby Monitor Camera Compatible with iPhone and Android
+Puretech Baby Video Baby Monitor Camera Compatible with iPhone or Android

-- Works through an app on your iPhone or Andriod phone.
+- Works through an app on your iPhone or Android phone.

-- Equipped with a 2-way speaker to communicate with your baby through a push of a button.
+- Equipped with a 2-way speaker to communicate with your baby by pushing a button.

 - Easy setup.
-Download the app and follow on-screen instructions.
+Download the app and follow the on-screen instructions.